ava-innersource/SitecoreFoundation/README.md

 * BlogSample - Contains Sample Content Types and Handlebar Templates for Implementing a Blog
 * Cache - Manage Site Caches Automatically without needing to modify configuration
 * Composite - Create Reusable Components made up of other Components
-* DXF - Data Exchange Framework Providers for Integrating with Databases, Files, RSS Feeds and more
 * Favicon - Serve a custom Favicon per Site
 * Foundation Components - Collection of Zurb Foundation Components for quickly assembling Sites
 * GeoIP - Get Free GeoLocation Data into Sitecore using MaxMind's Free Databases